femdiya/Minesweeper/README.md

 Welcome to **mnpl.ir**, a minimalist HTML-based Minesweeper game made for fun and learning.

 This project is a simple browser-based version of the classic **Minesweeper** game.
 It's built using pure HTML, CSS, and JavaScript with no external dependencies.
+(Well, except for the Tailwind CSS and Google Fonts)

 ## 🛡 Hosting & Protection
 - **Hosted on**: GitHub Pages